Sara-Hamilton/beep-boop/README.md

 * Numbers that meet more than one specification are prioritized in reverse order of their listing.
     * Example Number: 10
     * Replaced With: "Boop!" ( and not "Beep!" )
+  &nbsp;

     * Example Number: 12
     * Replaced With: "I'm sorry, Dave.
 I'm afraid I can't do that." ( and not "Boop!" )

 * Output is an array with all specified numbers replaced.
     * Input Example: 20
-    * Output Example: "Boop!"
+    * Output Example:
+                                  "Boop!"
                                   2
                                   "I'm sorry, Dave.
 I'm afraid I can't do that."
                                   4
                                   5
                                   "I'm sorry, Dave.
 I'm afraid I can't do that."
                                   7
                                   8
                                   "I'm sorry, Dave.
 I'm afraid I can't do that."
                                   "Boop!"
                                   "Boop!"
                                   "I'm sorry, Dave.
 I'm afraid I can't do that."
                                   "Boop!"
                                   "Boop!"
                                   "I'm sorry, Dave.
 I'm afraid I can't do that."
                                   "Boop!"
                                   "Boop!"
                                   "I'm sorry, Dave.
 I'm afraid I can't do that."
                                   "Boop!"
                                   "Beep!"

 ## Setup/Installation Requirements